alosdiallo/HMS_Immunology_RNASeq/test.md

 ### Steps to start running RNA-seq on O2 cluster
-1. Login to O2 cluster with your HMS username & password.
+1. Login to O2 cluster with your HMS username & password using Putty or ....
 2. Begin an interactive session by running:<br>
 	`srun --pty -p interactive -t 0-2:0:0 --mem 150G -c 15 /bin/bash`<br>
 	You can request extra memory or multiple cores (up to 20).
 More information is found [`here`](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic).